 Fuji O-Ring line guides are great for the value of this rod.
 They’re both flexible and low drag which makes them a best of both worlds option.
 Many consider these line guides among the best available today.

 Best For: Anglers looking for tons of options on an affordable baitcasting rod system with quality components.

 - Graphite and fiberglass construction

 If you’re looking for a rod with a legendary name and tons of options, look no further.
 The Ugly Stik as as versatile as it is famous.
 Available in several configurations, you should be able to find the right rod setup here.

-Ugly Stik is known for a few things because of their long standing popularity.
-One of them is the clear fiberglass tip which gives this rod an improved power and sensitivity.
+Ugly Stik is known for a few things because of its long standing popularity.
+One of them is the clear fiberglass tip which gives this rod improved power and sensitivity.